Meditations on the Anglo Saxon Rune Poem

 The beaver was declared a fish by the early church because of its scaly tail.
-This may have helped overcome Old Testament dietary laws and allowed the animal to be eaten.
+This may have helped overcome Old Testament dietary laws which the monks kept and allowed the animal to be eaten.
 Although there is little or no evidence it formed a regular part of the English diet, its classification as a fish may have been important in times of famine and hardship.

 The beaver swims like a fish but feeds on dry land.
 It is industrious and works hard building and maintaining its home, creating river dams and generally beavering away!
 It is happy in its work.